 The city’s east side is emerging quickly, with still-affordable neighbourhoods that are a mix of old homes and urban condos.
 The historic Distillery District (2.5km east of the city centre), the health-oriented Canary District (2.7km east), and up-and-coming Riverdale (4km north-east) are all favourite eastern neighbourhoods for young families.

 Where can you travel?

-City Island, just a 20-minute ferry ride from the city, is a favourite among locals for easy summer day trips with its boat rentals, bike trails and beaches.“There is even a section where full-time residents live in cottages that were built as summer vacation homes at the turn of the century,” said John Phillips, a local real-estate agent who shares local tips on his website.
+Toronto Islands, just a 20-minute ferry ride from the city, are a favourite among locals for easy summer day trips with their boat rentals, bike trails and beaches.“There is even a section where full-time residents live in cottages that were built as summer vacation homes at the turn of the century,” said John Phillips, a local real-estate agent who shares local tips on his website.
 “This is an amazing area to explore.”

 Niagara Falls is just 128km south of Toronto, but outside of the touristy Falls themselves, and residents love exploring its nearby wineries.
 “One of my favourites is Redstone Winery, which has an incredible restaurant and wine list,” Chong said.

 Prince Edward County (200km east of the city) is one of Ontario’s best wine growing regions, and a quaint gateway stop on the way to the 1,000 Islands, an archipelago of closer to 1,800 islands within the St Lawrence River between the US and Canada (260km east of Toronto).

 The Blue Mountain ski resort (160km north of Toronto) is also a favourite year-round destination for its skiing, Scandinavian Spa and summer activities like boating and bike riding.

 Is it affordable?